anamaria2204/Travel-agency-app/README.md

 # Travel Agency Management - C++ Application

 ## Overview
 This is a C++ application with a graphical user interface (GUI) for managing travel agency offers.
-The application allows users to add, update, delete, sort, filter travel offers based on various criteria and create a whish list where they can store their preferres offers.
+The application allows users to add, update, delete, sort, filter travel offers based on various criteria and create a wish list where they can store their preferences.

 ## Features
 - **Add New Offers**: Users can input new travel offers with details like type, destination, departure date, and price.